PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Background and Related Work

 \subsection{Prompt Services}

-The evolution of prompt engineering has led to the emergence of commercial prompt services, categorized into two main types: non-interactive and interactive.
+The development of prompt engineering has led to the emergence of commercial prompt services.
+In the real world, there are two main types of prompt services: \emph{prompt marketplaces} and \emph{LLM application stores} as shown in Figure~\ref{fig:prompt_service}.

-\paragraphbe{Non-interactive} Non-interactive prompt services are primarily marketplaces where prompts are sold directly to users to drive business value.
-These platforms provide detailed descriptions of each prompt's functionality and business utility, along with examples of the input and output, thus helping users understand what they are purchasing.
+\paragraphbe{Prompt Marketplaces} Prompt marketplaces primarily serve as platforms for selling prompts directly to users, with famous examples like PromptBase~\cite{PromptBase}, offering over $130,000$ prompts.
+These marketplaces offer a general description of each prompt's functionality, \emph{category} (e.g., email, advertisements, and code), applicable LLM version, and an input-output example, helping users understand what they are purchasing.
 Since these services focus on direct sales, they typically lack interactive interfaces.
-Notable examples include PromptBase~\cite{PromptBase} and Prompti AI~\cite{Prompti}, platforms where prompt creators can sell their designs.

-\paragraphbe{Interactive} Interactive prompt services, on the other hand, are primarily seen in LLM applications.
-These applications utilize the capabilities of existing LLMs, integrating carefully designed prompts in the upper layers to guide the LLMs in delivering specific functionalities.
-These applications generally offer very limited interactive interfaces to draw in users, allowing users to test the functionalities for free.
-Charges apply after the free trial limits are exceeded.
-For example, GPTs is an LLM application based on ChatGPT~\cite{GPTs}.
-Following the launch of GPTs by OpenAI, users can customize GPT functionalities using designed prompts to create their own GPT applications.
-They can then monetize these customized versions by uploading them to the GPT Store~\cite{GPTStore}.
+\paragraphbe{LLM Application Stores} These services primarily offer LLM applications centered around carefully crafted system prompts to deliver specific functionalities.
+For instance, GPTs is an LLM application based on ChatGPT~\cite{GPTStore}.
+Prompt developers could customize the functionalities of GPTs with designed prompts and monetize their applications by uploading them to the OpenAI's GPT Store~\cite{GPTStore}.
+To promote purchases, commercial LLM applications often describe the application's \emph{category} and provide a very limited number of free interactions, allowing users to experience their functionalities.